Paramount Skydance wins Warner Bros; Netflix walks away and its shares jump

 Paramount's merger with Warner Bros would unite two major Hollywood studios, two streaming platforms (HBO Max and Paramount+) and two news operations (CNN and CBS).

-The Ellisons have connections to President Donald Trump.
+The Ellisons have ties to President Donald Trump.
 Still, the bid is likely to face antitrust scrutiny in Washington, foreign countries and U.S. states including California.

+"Approval from federal regulators seems likely given the political environment; however, we think it is very likely that some state regulators - most notably, California Attorney General Rob Bonta - could attempt to challenge the deal.
+We think there is potential for European regulators to have a say as well," TD Cowen analysts said in a note.

+Bonta, a Democrat, has previously said the state was taking a close look at both the Netflix deal and Paramount's competing bid.
+States have the power to sue to block deals, though the DOJ has the most resources to do so.

 Democratic Senators Elizabeth Warren, Bernie Sanders and Richard Blumenthal have worried approval of the deal could be tainted by political favoritism.

-The Ellison Trust is committing $45.7 billion in equity, up from $43.6 billion previously, backed by Larry Ellison and including any additional funds needed to satisfy Paramount's bank solvency requirements, the firm said.
+The Ellison Trust is committing $45.7 billion in equity, up from $43.6 billion previously, backed by Larry Ellison, who also agreed to provide additional funds needed to satisfy Paramount's bank solvency requirements, the firm said.

 Bank of America Merrill Lynch, Citi and Apollo are providing $57.5 billion in debt financing, increased from an earlier $54 billion commitment.

-Activist investor Ancora Holdings, which owns a small stake in Warner Bros, has also stepped up pressure on the HBO owner by saying the company did not adequately engage with Paramount.
+Activist investor Ancora Holdings, which owns a small stake in Warner Bros and had stepped up pressure on the HBO owner to engage more with Paramount, welcomed the latest offer.

+"Netflix's decision to not raise its offer of $27.75, less likely net debt adjustments, has paved the way for shareholders to receive meaningfully more cash and a truly viable path to government approvals," Ancora said in a statement.
+"This is a win-win for shareholders and the industry.”